AdamRose1/LLM_AI_Hacking/Gandalf_AI.md

-The Gandalf CTF lab can be found at: https://gandalf.lakera.ai/
+The Gandalf AI CTF lab can be found at: https://gandalf.lakera.ai/

 Level 1 can be solved by simply asking for his password.